IBM/protect-webapp-using-runtime-container-security/README.md

 Create an instance of NeuVector Container Security Platform.

-If you are using IBM Kubernetes Cluster(IKS), then you can follow the instructions provided [here](https://www.ibm.com/cloud/blog/kubernetes-container-security-neuvector-ibm-cloud-container-service).
+If you are using IBM Kubernetes Cluster(IKS), then you can follow the instructions provided [here](https://github.com/IBM/protect-webapp-using-runtime-container-security/blob/main/deploy-neuvector-using-ibmcloud-svc.md).

 If you plan to use OpenShift, then you will be deploying NeuVector using operator.
-Instructions are given [here](https://catalog.redhat.com/software/operators/detail/5ec3fa84ef29fd35586d9a16)
+Instructions are given [here](https://catalog.redhat.com/software/operators/detail/5ec3fa84ef29fd35586d9a16).

-For this code pattern, we have used IBM Kubernetes Cluster and have deployed NeuVector on IKS using the [NeuVector Cloud Service](https://cloud.ibm.com/catalog/services/neuvector-container-security-platform).
+For this code pattern, we have used IBM Kubernetes Cluster and have deployed NeuVector on IKS using the [NeuVector service on IBM Cloud](https://cloud.ibm.com/catalog/services/neuvector-container-security-platform).

 ### 2. Deploy Sample Application